London Borough of Lewisham: Governance

 The local authority is Lewisham Council, based at Lewisham Town Hall and the adjoining Laurence House in the Catford area of the borough.
 Since 2002 the council has been led by the directly elected Mayor of Lewisham.
 A speaker fulfils the civic and ceremonial roles previously undertaken by the (non-political) mayor prior to 2002.
-The current mayor, Brenda Dacres, was the first black woman directly elected mayor in England when elected in March 2024.
+The former mayor, Brenda Dacres, was the first black woman directly elected mayor in England when elected in March 2024.

 Greater London representation

 Since 2000, for elections to the London Assembly, the borough forms part of the Greenwich and Lewisham constituency.

 Westminster Parliament

-The borough includes the constituencies of Lewisham Deptford, Lewisham West and Penge and Lewisham East.
+The borough includes the constituencies of Lewisham North, Lewisham West and East Dulwich and Lewisham East.

 These are the MPs who have represented constituencies covered by the borough since its formation in 1964.
 Constituencies change their boundaries over time, even where names remain the same.